kimchouard/server.adobe.github.com/README.md

 # Start

-After installing dependencies with `npm install` and grunt with `npm install grunt --save-dev`, you can lunch the server with:
+After installing dependencies with `npm install`, you can lunch the server with:

 ```
-grunt serve
+node server.js
 ```

 # Use